Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category-mapping.md

 ## Conditionals

-The conditionals here use the same format and operators that the Discovery agent filter feature uses.
+Conditionals use the same format and operators that the Discovery Agent filter feature uses.

 ### Categorize based on tag name